Millie Bobby Brown and other celebrity engagements of 2023

-Stranger Things star Millie Bobby Brown seemingly confirmed her engagement to boyfriend Jake Bongiovi on 11 April 2023.
+Stranger Things star Millie Bobby Brown announced her engagement to boyfriend Jake Bongiovi on 11 April 2023.
 It made headlines around the world for being one of the biggest celebrity engagements this year.

 Jake is an actor and son of singer Jon Bon Jovi.
-Millie, 19, who has delivered some major cinematic hits since Stranger Things, has been dating Jake, 20, since July 2021.
+The 19-year-old Millie, who has delivered some major cinematic hits since Stranger Things, has been dating Jake, who is 20, since July 2021.
 They made their relationship official on the BAFTAs red carpet in 2022.

 More about Millie Bobby Brown and Jake Bongiovi’s engagement